nar3kjan/op/README.md

 Follow Steps for installing Nvidia plugin from the previous section.

 ### Configure Node Pool in Karpenter
-Update or create your NodePool configuration with maximum pods and instance details:
+Update or create your NodePool configuration with instance details:

 ```yaml
 apiVersion: karpenter.sh/v1beta1